 As a bridal veil designer, one of the most commonly asked questions that I get is:

 Which is usually followed by:

-Here are 5 tips on deciding whether a traditional blusher is right for you.
+Here are 5 tips on deciding if a traditional blusher veil is right for you.

-You don’t have to decide right away, but definitely do try on a blusher or two.
+Definitely do try on a blusher or two.
 See how it feels, walk a few steps and envision walking towards your fiancé at the end of the wedding aisle.
+You don’t have to decide right away.

-2. WHAT IS THE CORRECT LENGTH FOR A BLUSHER?
+2. WHAT IS THE CORRECT LENGTH FOR A BRIDAL VEIL BLUSHER?

-If you decide that the blusher look is right for you, when should this veil be lifted?
-That depends on how traditional you want to be.
+Now that you have decided that this look is right for you, when should this shorter bridal veil blusher be lifted?

-- Some have their father flip the blusher back before she joins hands with her husband to be.- Some brides have their fiancé flip it back over her head as soon as they get down the aisle.- The most traditional way is for the bride to wear the blusher forward through the entire ceremony only having it lifted by the fiancé after the vows are exchanged.
-“You may now kiss the bride,” is the signal to finally flip the blusher back and reveal the full loveliness of the bride.
+The most traditional way to wear the blusher veil is for the bride to keep it forward over her face throughout the entire ceremony.
+Her husband then lifts the veil after the vows are exchanged.
+“You may now kiss the bride,” is the signal to finally lift the blusher and reveal the full loveliness of the bride.

 There is no ‘right’ way to do it - the choice is yours.

 Pro-tip: Assign your maid of honor the duty of making sure that your blusher lays perfectly smooth and flat behind you after it’s lifted.